Rahu Temple in Uttarakhand | History and Location 2026

 Temple Worship Rituals and Traditions

-The worship, aarti, and rituals at this Rahu temple are slightly different from those at our common temples dedicated to gods and goddesses:
+The worship, aarti, and rituals at this Rahu mandir Paithani are slightly different from those at our common temples dedicated to gods and goddesses:

 - Moong Khichdi — This offering is made to appease Rahu and seek his blessings.